ph7klw76/Advanced_Computational_Methods/Numba.md

 - **`fastmath`** yields significant vectorization of exponentials and divisions—essential in thermal-motion or Coulomb‐force loops.
 - **Cache warming**: the first call pays compilation overhead; subsequent calls run at full speed.

+## Using `@njit(..., cache=True)` in Numba

+When you decorate a Numba-compiled function with `@njit(..., cache=True)`, you’re telling Numba to persist the generated native machine code (and its LLVM IR) to disk—typically under a `__pycache__` directory next to your Python module—so that on later runs (or in subsequent processes) you skip the costly compile step.
+Here’s why that matters:

+### Avoiding Recompilation Overhead

+On first invocation, Numba must parse your Python function, perform type inference, lower to LLVM IR, run LLVM’s optimizations, and emit machine code.
+That can easily be 50–200 ms (or more for complex functions).

+By caching, subsequent imports or calls of the same function signature simply load the precompiled object from disk, so your code “starts up” at C-like speed immediately.

+### Faster Iteration in Development

+When you’re experimenting interactively—tweaking parameters, rerunning scripts, or re-importing modules—repeated compilation can become a painful drag.
+Cache lets you modify unrelated functions or code paths without paying to rebuild your hot kernels each time.

+### Consistent Performance in Production

+On HPC clusters or cloud deployments where cold-start time matters, caching ensures that worker processes (e.g.\ in a Dask or MPI pool) won’t all recompile the same kernels in parallel.
+They’ll share the on-disk cache, leading to faster overall job startup and reduced I/O contention.

+### Discrete Cache Keys by Signature

+Numba keys the cache on the combination of function bytecode, argument types, and compiler flags (`parallel`, `fastmath`, etc.).
+If you change your function’s signature (e.g. start passing `float32` instead of `float64`) or toggle `fastmath`, Numba will recompile and cache the new variant.

+### Trade-Offs

+- **Disk Usage**: Each cached variant consumes a few hundred kilobytes to a few megabytes, depending on complexity.
+- **Stale Caches**: If you edit the function’s code but keep the same signature, Numba will detect the change (via bytecode hash) and rebuild.
+You can also manually clear `__pycache__` if needed.

+---

+In practice, for any non-trivial function—Monte Carlo loops, N-body force kernels, FFT-based solvers—adding `cache=True` is a no-brainer: it turns that one-time compilation cost into something you pay just once per code change, rather than every time you launch your analysis or simulation script.